DMVis/DMVis/documentation/visualisations/Histogram.md

 - Type: `boolean`
 - Default: `true`

 Specifies if you want to show only the outer ticks.
-Otherwise shows all ticks.
+Otherwise, it will show all ticks.

 ## bins

 - Type: `number`
 - Default: `d3.max(data as number[]) as number`

 Specifies the number of bins.
-This only has impact on numerical data.
+This only has an impact on numerical data.
-Categorical data is divided on unique catagories (strings).
+Categorical data is divided into unique categories (strings).
-Bucketing multiple strings together makes the histogram less usefull/clear.
+Bucketing multiple strings together makes the histogram less useful/clear.
 To make buckets for numerical data we use the d3.bin function which groups numerical values together in buckets with equally large ranges.
 This d3.bin function has a parameter called 'thresholds()' where you can enter a number to specify how many buckets you want.
-Here we use the bins variable as it's input and thus should specify the number of buckets.
+Here we use the bins variable as its input and thus should specify the number of buckets.
-However the d3.bin().thresholds(bins) does not enforce the precise amount of buckets you wish to have.
+However, the d3.bin().thresholds(bins) do not enforce the precise amount of buckets you wish to have.
-It only tries to get as close as possible to the specified number of 'bins' and may make more or less then the value assigned to 'bins'.
+It only tries to get as close as possible to the specified number of 'bins' and may make more or less than the value assigned to 'bins'.
 This is heavily influenced by the data you give it; with bins set to 5 it could make 5 buckets with one set of data, but 7 with another.

 ## marginLeft